itsprakhar/Downstream-Dinov2/README.md

-# Simple-DinoV2-Classification
+# Downstream-Dino-V2

-Welcome to the Simple-DinoV2-Classification repository!
-This project provides an easy-to-use implementation of the DINOv2 model developed by Facebook, allowing you to train and classify images effectively.
+Welcome to the Downstream-Dino-V2 repository!
+This project provides an easy-to-use implementation of the DINOv2 model developed by Facebook, allowing you to train it for downstream tasks effectively.

+# ToDo
+✅ Add classification model
+✅ Add training and inference code for classification model ✅ Add exapmle notebook
+☐ Add segmentation model
+☐ Add training code for segmentation model
+☐ Add Segmentation model to the example notebook

 The DINOv2 model used in this project is originally developed by Facebook AI and can be found at facebookresearch/dinov2.